 COLVILL PARK is THE place to go in Red Wing if kids need to blow off steam on a playground.
 It doesn’t have especially challenging equipment, but its linear layout is fun and should provide an hour of run-around time.
 The playground is designated as “universal”, created with a vision to serve children of all abilities.
 Plus there is a carefully tended Discovery Garden that will delight those who have a soft spot for fairy and gnome homes.

 Colvill Park rests in a little pocket between Highway 61 and the Mississippi River.
-It makes for an easy stop off during your visit to Red Wing (like, when your kids need a break from the car…).
+It makes for an easy stop off during your visit (like, when your kids need a break from the car…).
 If you pick the summer season for a trip, save a little space on the itinerary for the Red Wing Water Park, located within Colvill Park.

 Families can find plenty to do if they stay in Red Wing and visit MEMORIAL PARK, including hiking (or biking) the trails and bluffs, space to picnic with charcoal grills and a frisbee golf course.